 If you have a JR Rail Pass, the bus is included with that pass.
 To learn more about canoeing on the lake with the company we paddled with, click here, and for more information on how to get from Aomori to Lake Towada, click here.

-2. Wander Along the Oirase Gorge in Towada Hachimantai National Park
+2. Explore the Oirase Gorge

 Flowing from Lake Towada is the Oirase Stream.
 Running alongside this stream is a 14-kilometer nature trail.
-This has been listed on many articles as one of the best things to do in Aomori, but for us, even though it was pretty, it wasn’t a major highlight.
+This has been listed in many articles as one of the best things to do in Aomori, but for us, even though it was pretty, it wasn’t a major highlight.

 Here’s the reason: it runs along a road.

-On one side, you have a beautiful stream, some small waterfalls, and lush forest.
+On one side, you have a beautiful stream, some small waterfalls, and a lush forest.
 But, on the other side of the trail, just steps away, is the road.